Is sushi healthy?

 Is sushi good for you, and which types are the healthiest?
-We asked nutritionist Nicola Shubrook to cast a critical eye over this Japanese staple.
+Registered Nutritionist Nicola Shubrook casts a critical eye over this Japanese favourite.

 What is sushi?

 Sushi is a traditional Japanese dish, based around a particular variety of short-grain rice that's lightly seasoned with vinegar and served with a selection of raw or cooked fish and vegetables.

 Toppings and fillings include sushi-grade raw fish, such as salmon or tuna, cooked fish or shellfish, tofu, avocado, chicken, vegetables and wasabi.

 There are many varieties of sushi, including:

 • Sashimi– slices of sushi-grade fish are served on their own, without rice.
 There are a few cooked versions including squid, crabmeat and tiger shrimp.